 The first books that I both illustrated and authored were The Artist and the King, published in 2014 by Alazar Press, and Lily’s Cat Mask in 2017 for Viking.
 I was thrilled when Lily’s Cat Mask received a Kirkus starred review and was added to Dolly Parton's Imagination Library, the amazing program that has sent over a 100 million free books to children.

 I love the honest reactions my books get from preschoolers and kindergarteners.
 Recently, I stumbled on a Youtube of a kindergartener reading Lily's Cat Mask.
 She read it with so much feeling, even changing her voice to fit each character.
 It’s this kind of response that makes writing stories for young readers so rewarding.

-Look for my new book for preschoolers coming out in 2020 from Candlewick Press.
+Look for my new book, Pearl Goes to Preschool, coming out in 2020 from Candlewick Press.

 Read about my creative process at Seven Impossible Things Before Breakfast.

 Planning a school or library event?
 You can order Lily's Cat Mask, or Pirate Boy directly from Penguin Random House at 800-733-3000.
 To order books from The Sadie Series, call 800-452-7236.
 And to order The Artist and the King, visit Alazar Press.